 Perhaps you can save money by paying your auto insurance every six months.
 Some insurance companies might charge around $4 a month for the ability to pay your insurance on a monthly payment plan.

-Also, when shopping online, you might want to consider a site such as Ebates, which gives you extra cash back.
-Ebates usually mails your cash-back checks quarterly.
+Also, when shopping online, you might want to consider a site such as Rakuten, previously known as Ebates, which gives you extra cash back.
+Rakuten usually mails your cash-back checks quarterly.
 Deposit this right into your emergency fund.

-Got the budget down?
-What to do next
+Got the budgeting playbook down?
+Here’s what to do next

 If you get to the point where you’re succeeding with your budget, you’re going to start seeing your savings account grow and your debt disappear.